adammatthes/figured-bass/README.md

 - I don't think I had a very strong plan for how to make a visual.
 It came about when I learned that pygame could play MIDI, so I tried to syncronize something.
 I did get the spawning of lines to line up with the tempo, but that was about it.
 It is kinda amusing, though, if you bump up the bpm to 200+.

-- There's more I need to learn about lilypond.
+- There's more I need to learn about LilyPond.
 There's certain threshold notes that cause the chord to leap an octave; the voicing isn't as good as it could be.